Become a Yoast SEO pro:

 In this post, we’ll cover the following:

-The Yoast SEO configuration workout
+The first-time configuration

 Start your Yoast SEO journey with the first-time configuration

-There are many aspects to SEO and many more settings you could tweak in the plugin.
+There are many aspects to SEO and many more settings you can tweak in the plugin.
 But we set the first-time configuration so that it correctly configures the plugin’s general settings for your website.
-Helping you a lot with your more technical SEO.
-That way, you can choose to focus on your most important content!
+And there’s also loads of other stuff that Yoast SEO handles for you, to give you a head start on your technical SEO.
+Here are some things Yoast SEO automatically takes care of in the background.
+Our plugin:

 • Outputs structured data for your pages, helping Google understand them even better.